-After the short presentation, a very engaging workshop discussion highlighted the following key points:
+After the short presentation, a workshop discussion highlighted the following key points:

-- There felt to be a lack of clarity around the range of primary care services available. - Limited awareness and some confusion around the role and scope of the minor injuries service.
-This was particularly the case with the Yorkhill service, due to its connotation with the previous children's hospital facility on the site. - A need to consider if access to transport may affect some young people's ability to access minor injuries centres.
-This was mainly in relation to older care experienced young people. - Lack of awareness around the provision of minor ailment services from local pharmacies. - Some confusion around GP services; particularly questions around why a new GP might be allocated when a young people enters care. - All participants were aware of the Health Centre where they could access their GP, but there was less awareness of which GP practice they belonged to. - Reliance on staff to support GP engagement this may leave an information gap when young people leave services - Consider more targeted awareness raising activities with S1 and S2 school year groups. - Information on all services should be brief and direct who to contact, where they are and how to contact them.
+- There was a lack of clarity around the range of primary care services available - Limited awareness and some confusion around the role and scope of the minor injuries service.
+This was particularly the case with the Yorkhill service, due to its connotation with the previous children's hospital facility on the site - A need to consider if access to transport may be a barrier to some young people's ability to access minor injuries centres.
+This was mainly in relation to older care experienced young people - Lack of awareness around the provision of minor ailment services from local pharmacies - Some confusion around GP services; particularly questions around why a new GP might be allocated when a young people enters care - All participants were aware of the Health Centre where they could access their GP, but there was less awareness of which GP practice they belonged to - Reliance on staff to support GP engagement this may leave an information gap when young people leave services - More targeted awareness raising activities with S1 and S2 school year groups - Information on all services should be brief and direct who to contact, where they are and how to contact them - Limited awareness of the age of consent for primary care services increased publicity would be helpful

-- Limited awareness of the age of consent for primary care services increased publicity would be helpful. - The suggestion of inviting GPs and other health care professionals to visit schools and deliver presentations on services. - Provide better contact information for services that young people can easily access, showing what types of referrals were relevant. - Need to make better use of social media to communicate information. - Provide more opportunities for service providers to visit the residential houses to talk directly with young people. - Ensure information is consistent, accurate and relevant for young people. - Make sure that information is linked into the curriculum for excellence in schools where appropriate. - Importance of word-of-mouth and peer support. - Indicate which contact telephone numbers are free-phone numbers. - Increase opportunities for contact between the Looked After and Accommodated Children (LAAC) nurse and the young people. - Make sure that all contact information is included in Throughcare information. - Increase awareness of Pathways Plans. - Is there an opportunity to use school diaries as a means of publishing contact numbers?
+- A need to invite GPs and other health care professionals to visit schools and deliver presentations on services - Provide better contact information for services that young people can easily access, showing what types of referrals were relevant - Need to make better use of social media to communicate information - Provide more opportunities for service providers to visit the residential houses to talk directly with young people - Ensure information is consistent, accurate and relevant for young people - Make sure that information is linked into the curriculum for excellence in schools where appropriate - Importance of word-of-mouth and peer support - Indicate which contact telephone numbers are freephone numbers - Increase contact between the LAC nurse and the young people - Make sure that all contact information is included in Throughcare information - Increase awareness of Pathways Plans - Is there an opportunity to use school diaries as a means of publishing contact numbers?